masakifukunishi/algorithm-data-structure-crash-course/linked-list.md

 ### access by index

 - O(n)
-  Accessing an element by index requires traversing the list from the head to the desired index, which takes linear time.

 ### insert at index

 - O(n)
-  Inserting an element at a specific index requires traversing the list from the head to the desired index, which takes linear time.

 ### delete at index

 - O(n)

-  Deleting an element at a specific index requires traversing the list from the head to the desired index, which takes linear time.
+Accessing, inserting, and deleting an element by index requires traversing the list from the head to the desired index, which takes linear time.

 ### joint two listed list